 Free will

-A matter about which I voluntarily admit I don’t care, but am compelled to have something to link to when eliding
+A matter about which I voluntarily admit I don’t care, but am compelled to have something to link to when eliding.

 The unsatisfying semantic debate that few feel the need to have the correct vocabulary for, but many feel the need to have opinions on.
 If you are a philosopher of these things, you can move on.
-I have nothing to add for you.
-Me, I don’t know what “free will” is, but I know what it isn’t when I see it.
+I likely have nothing to add for you.
+Me, I don’t know what “free will” is, but I know what isn’t it when I see it.

 I had a long argument with a drunk gentleman over dinner the other night.
 He was arguing that free will does not exist.
 I was arguing that his statement “free will does not exist” has no empirical content.
 Naturally, we did not come to an accommodation.
 I think he took me for a fool in thrall to hopeless idealism about the human soul, and I took him for someone complaining about the consistency of 1st century metaphysics when scrutinized through a 17th century lense.

 This kind of tedious dinner table maundering can be confused for debates about Monism/Dualism in poor lighting conditions.
+Also “is” vs “ought”.

 Lou Keep rants at slightly too much length: